SiddhantDas18/Sidpy/README.md

 ## Day 2
 ### Today I created a code for hangman where I have to guess a word with in 6 times if I can't choose the word in time the game is over
+### Also I leared about function(already knew) and create some by watching some angela Yu videos.
+I am thinkg to share my entire day to day Journey here in Github